home-assistant/home-assistant.io/source/_components/androidtv.markdown

 Copy the `adbkey` and `adbkey.pub` files to your Home Assistant folder and add the path to the `adbkey` file to your configuration.

-#### {% linkable_title ADB Troubleshooting %}
+## {% linkable_title ADB Troubleshooting %}

-If you receive the error message `Issue: Error while setting up platform androidtv` in your log when trying to set up an Android TV or Fire TV device with an ADB key, then there is probably an issue with your ADB key.
+If you receive the error message `Error while setting up platform androidtv` in your log when trying to set up an Android TV or Fire TV device, then there is probably an issue with your ADB connection.
 Here are some possible causes.

 1. ADB is not enabled on your device.

+2. You are already connected to the Android TV / Fire TV via ADB from another device.
+Only one device can be connected, so disconnect the other device, restart the Android TV / Fire TV (for good measure), and then restart Home Assistant.

+3. If you are using the [Python ADB implementation](#2-python-adb-implementation):

+   * This method often does not work for newer devices.
+Use the [ADB server](#1-adb-server) approach instead.

-2. Your key is not pre-authenticated.
+   * Your key is not pre-authenticated.
 Before using the `adbkey` in Home Assistant, you _**must**_ connect to your device using the ADB binary and tell it to always allow connections from this computer.
 For more information, see the section [ADB Authentication](#adb-authentication) above.

-3. Home Assistant does not have the appropriate permissions for the `adbkey` file and so it is not able to use it.
+   * Home Assistant does not have the appropriate permissions for the `adbkey` file and so it is not able to use it.
 Once you fix the permissions, the component should work.

-4. You are already connected to the Android TV / Fire TV via ADB from another device.
-Only one device can be connected, so disconnect the other device, restart the Android TV / Fire TV (for good measure), and then restart Home Assistant.

 ## {% linkable_title Services %}